jamescross813/happyholidayproject/README.md

 # happy-holidays
 Python basics Holiday themed project.
-//run with run command works
+-run with run command works
 //run with command line wip
 This project utilises python to:
 > draw a holiday tree